A Batch Application Launcher for your Dock

 You can also append an underscore after any single app name and Bunch will attempt to hide it after launching.
 (This can be flaky depending on how long the app takes to launch.)

 Only include apps that you only need for this context, not apps that launch at login or are generally always running.
 Including apps that you already have running anyway means that if you use any of the “quit” methods to close the bunch, you’ll be closing apps you would normally keep running.
+Note that you can also bypass this by using the

 For example, I only use Xcode when I’m in one of my coding projects.
 So for any project’s context, I include Xcode (and have it open that project’s file).
 In Single Context Mode, if I switch to another coding project, Xcode will stay open, but if I switch to a non-coding project from a coding project, Xcode will close.